benkeen/generatedata/docs/userdoc/installation/settings.md

 # Settings

-To customize your application installation you'll need to edit the `.env` file in the root folder.
-As mentioned on the previous page, this file doesn't exist by default: you'll need to make a copy of the `.env.default` file and name it `.env`.
+The application uses an `.env` dotfile to store your application settings.
+With a refresh download/checkout of the generatedata source, this file doesn't exist by default.
+Make a copy of the `.env.default` file and name it `.env`.
+You're going to make your changes to that file.

-This page outlines every available setting, but some settings MUST be set.
-They've been flagged with "**must set**" in the comments, but here's the full list:
+This page outlines every available setting.
+Defaults are provided for some settings but not all - the ones you MUST provide a value for have been flagged with "**must set**" in the comments, but this is the full list if you want to skip the details:

 - `GD_MYSQL_ROOT_PASSWORD`
 - `GD_DEFAULT_ADMIN_FIRST_NAME`